-- 1. Insert the battery into the computer. - 2.
-Connect the computer to an AC adapter, optional power adapter, or optional expansion product, and then plug the adapter or device into external power.
+- Insert the battery into the computer.
+1. - 2.
+Connect the computer to an AC adapter, optional power adapter, optional expansion product, or optional docking device, and then plug the adapter or device into external power.

 The battery light on the computer turns on.